elringus/sprite-dicing/README.md

 These original five textures have total size of **17.5MB**.
 After dicing, the resulting atlas texture will contain only the unique chunks, having the size of just **2.4MB**.
 We can now discard the original five textures and use the atlas to render the original sprites, effectively compressing source textures data by **86.3%**:

 ![](https://i.gyazo.com/7f79936fc714abcc342ae348478b9c8e.gif)

-By the way, in case you're developing a visual novel, [take a look at my visual novel engine](https://u3d.as/1pg9), which uses this extension.

 ## How to use